Existence of Integral $m$-Varifolds minimizing $\int |A|^p$ and $\int |H|^p$, $p>m$, in Riemannian Manifolds: Case with : non degeneracy of the minimizing sequence and existence of a minimizer

-Notice that, since $N\hookrightarrow \Rs$ is properly embedded, the weak convergence $\mu_k \to \mu$ on $N$ implies the weak convergence of $\mu_k \to \mu$ as Radon measures on $\Rs$.
+Proof of $b_2)$: since $N\hookrightarrow \Rs$ is properly embedded, the weak convergence $\mu_k \to \mu$ on $N$ implies the weak convergence of $\mu_k \to \mu$ as Radon measures on $\Rs$.
 From mass bound on the $V_k$ and the bound on $\int_{G_m(N)}|A_k|^p dV_k$ given by the assumption \eqref{def:FAp} on $F$, Lemma \ref{lem:Hbounded} allows us to apply Proposition \ref{pro:HausConv} and we can say that the spatial supports

 Notice that, since $\bar{N}\hookrightarrow \Rs$ is embedded, the Hausdorff convergence of $M_k \to M$ as subsets of $\Rs$ implies

 and this implies that